-Even for experienced trampers, this walk is a challenge—but the views at the top make it an all the more worth-it achievement.
+Even for experienced trampers, this walk is a challenge—but the views at the top make it an all the more worth it.

 The beginning of this walk is a simple stroll along the Gulliver River.
 To keep it easy, some will only do this section of the walk.
 Furthermore, it is usually the only part of the track that can be done all year round.
 The upper part is only recommended during summer and autumn (due to avalanche risks).